Nevada video-game industry growing, report says

 The software association’s report found the video game industry supports 1,500 jobs in Nevada, not enough to get on their rank of top industry markets, but Graboyes and Roberts said they anticipate continued growth.

-“There’s already been highly developed markets around software and technology like in San Francisco, Silicon Valley and other jurisdictions, but I think we are emerging in that area because we’re so connected with the gaming industry that is really focusing on technology and innovation,” Roberts said.
+“There’s already been highly developed markets around software and technology like in San Francisco, Silicon Valley and other jurisdictions, but I think we are emerging in that area because we’re so connected with the gaming industry that is really focusing on technology and innovation,” said Roberts, who is also one of the founding directors of the Nevada Esports Alliance.
+The alliance is working to help the state become the top market for e-sports.

 Contact Nicole Raz at nraz@reviewjournal.com or 702-380-4512.
 Follow @JournalistNikki on Twitter.